KaihuaTang/VCTree-Visual-Question-Answering/README.md

 # VCTree-Visual-Question-Answering
-Code for the VQA part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]"
+Code for the VQA part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]", as to the Scene Graph Generation part of this paper, please refer to [KaihuaTang/VCTree-Scene-Graph-Generation][7]

 UGLY CODE WARNING!
 UGLY CODE WARNING!
 UGLY CODE WARNING!